pikpokjeon/JS-Data-Visualization-Project/README.md

 ### HOW TO RUN
 - git clone this repo
-- make sure there's at least a dozen of html and js files in the project folder you found it interesting <br />
+- make sure there's at least a couple of html and js files in the project folder you found it interesting <br />
 To start Chart project
 ```
 npm run parcel